bengtmartensson/AGirs/README.md

 ## Code organization
 There is a "library" (in the Arduino sense), <code>src/GirsLib</code>, which should be copied/moved/linked to the Arduino library area, typically <code>~/Arduino/libraries</code> or <code>C:\Arduino\libraries</code>.
-The other subdirectories of <code>src</code> contain different sketches that can be compiled and run on the Arduino.
+The other sub-directories of <code>src</code> contain different sketches that can be compiled and run on the Arduino.

 Due to the quirks of the preprocessor of the Arduino IDE, the following rule is used: